Terra Linna circa 1880

 Although not sailing to Cygnet then, she was very much in the same region and flew her tops'l.
 Likewise in 2014, after much work by Lew Garnham, she again flew her tops'l in the Kettering to Cygnet leg, as well as at the Cygnet 100th Regatta.

-As well as the KWBR, Terra Linna has been sailed by members at the Australian Wooden Boat Festival, the recent Tall Ships event and two Openings of the Season, where she took a salute from the Governor.
+As well as the KWBR, Terra Linna has been sailed by members at the Australian Wooden Boat Festival, the Tall Ships event and two Openings of the sailing season, where she took a salute from the Governor.

 It is hoped in coming seasons members will enter Terra Linna in mid week social races on the Derwent, either at Lindisfarne or Geilston Bay, so we can enjoy her sailing qualities.